LucaLanzo/RestApi/README.md

 ```
 {
     "courseName":"Teammanagement",
-    "courseDescription":"Learn how to manage courses",
+    "courseDescription":"Learn how to manage teams.",
-    "maximumStudents":"50"
+    "maximumStudents":50
 }
 ```